 4.8 The PRA has also calibrated a set of indicative thresholds for each PRA matching test, which is aimed at identifying material mismatches.
 The PRA expects firms to submit the results of the three tests with their applications and to monitor compliance against the thresholds on a regular basis.
 Where a firm does not fall within the threshold in any one of the tests, it should notify the PRA immediately.
-In this case, the PRA would expect the firm to demonstrate how it continues to satisfy the eligibility conditions, in particular Regulation 42(4)(e) and (f).
+In this case, the PRA would expect the firm to demonstrate how it will restore compliance with the eligibility conditions within two months, in particular Regulation 42(4)(e) and (f).